 2015 marked the 300th anniversary of Trewithen as a home occupied by one family and its direct descendants – a remarkable continuity that has given rise to an expression of vision, originality and history.

-Over the past two years this magnificent home has been sympathetically renovated by Sam & Kitty Galsworthy, allowing it to work for a more modern family way of life.
+Over the past two years this magnificent period home has been sympathetically renovated by Sam & Kitty Galsworthy, allowing it to work for a more modern family way of life.
 They enlisted the help of Interior designers Salvesen Graham, and proudly Guild Anderson were commissioned to design and make the bespoke kitchen, lobby and bar.
 The aim being to furnish these rooms rather than make them feel that they were full of kitchen cabinets.

 Such an important country house required a sensitive approach, using traditional design with classical detailing to enhance the architecture of the building.
 The kitchen design required consideration, and appealed enormously to Nick’s preferred style, with his own personal influences derived from traditional boat building, the Shaker movement and Lutyens architecture.
 All of which follow the same principles of proportion, symmetry, and the correct use of the Classical orders.
 The brief required the rooms to be furnished, which allowed Guild Anderson’s highly skilled designers and joinery team to create beautiful pieces of furniture that appear to be placed rather than fitted in place.